ibm-cloud-docs/schematics/about.md

 To get started with configuration management in {{site.data.keyword.bpshort}}, see the [Getting started tutorial](/docs/schematics?topic=schematics-get-started-ansible).
 {: tip}

-[Ansible](https://www.ansible.com/){: external} is a configuration management and provisioning tool, similar to Chef and Puppet, and is designed to automate the configuration and management of cloud environements, and to deploy multi-tier app workloads in the cloud.
+[Ansible](https://www.ansible.com/){: external} is a configuration management and provisioning tool, similar to Chef and Puppet, and is designed to automate the configuration, operation, and management of cloud environements, and to deploy multi-tier app workloads in the cloud.
 Ansible uses YAML syntax to describe the tasks that must be run against a single host or a group of hosts, and stores these tasks in an Ansible playbook.

 Ansible does not use agents or a custom security infrastructure that must be present on a target machine to work properly.
 Instead, Ansible securely connects to compute hosts over the public network by using SSH keys or an optional bastion host.
 To bring a resource to the required state, Ansible pushes modules to the managed host that run the tasks in your Ansible playbook.
 After the tasks are executed, the result is returned to the Ansible server and the module is removed from the managed host.
 Ansible modules are idempotent such that executing the same playbook or operation multiple times returns the same result as resources are changed only if required.
 For more information about Ansible, check out this [video](https://www.youtube.com/watch?v=fHO1X93e4WA){: external}.